-A sometimes-frequent look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history.
-They say it's tough to not go on repeating history, but there is nothing wrong with keeping the memories of great occasions alive and well
+A sometimes-frequent look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

 The Flyers have an evenly-divided 3-3 mark in six playoff contests that took place on May 20, winning one time and dropping two decisions in games on this day that took overtime to decide.

-1975: Rene Robert's bad angle shot made its way through a thickening blanket of fog and Flyers netminder Bernie Parent to give the Sabres a come-from-behind 5-4 victory in Game 3 of the Stanley Cup Final at Buffalo's Memorial Auditorium, cutting Philadelphia's series lead to 2-1.
+1975: Rene Robert's bad angle shot made its way through a thickening, surreal blanket of fog and Flyers netminder Bernie Parent to give the Sabres a come-from-behind 5-4 victory in Game 3 of the Stanley Cup Final at Buffalo's Memorial Auditorium, cutting Philadelphia's Stanley Cup Final series lead to 2-1.

 With the game knotted at 4-4 in extra time, Buffalo's French Connection line would come up with the decisive sequence.
-With visibility worsening at ice level, Gilbert Perreault sent a long shot that Parent couldn't see.
-The puck missed the net and went to the right wing corner boards, where Robert gathered it and rifled a quick shot from the goal line that somehow found its way between the surprised goaltender's pads and into the net.
+With visibility worsening at ice level, Gilbert Perreault sent a long shot that Parent didn't see.
+The puck sailed wide of the net and went into the right wing corner boards, where Robert gathered it up and fired a quick shot from the goal line that somehow found its way between the surprised goaltender's pads and into the net.

-1997: Trent Klatt snapped a 3-3 deadlock late in regulation and Eric Lindros netted his first postseason hat trick as the Flyers downed the New York Rangers 6-3 at Madison Square Garden, giving Philly a 2-1 Eastern Conference Final series lead over the Broadway Blue Shirts.
+1997: Trent Klatt snapped a 3-3 deadlock late in regulation and Eric Lindros netted his first postseason hat trick as the Flyers downed the New York Rangers 6-3 at Madison Square Garden, as Philly wrestled back the home ice advantage they had lost two days earlier and took a 2-1 Eastern Conference Final series lead over the Broadway Blue Shirts.

 Rod Brind'Amour scored a power play goal and appeared to restore the two-goal lead, but it was waived off because John LeClair had been ruled to be in the New York crease.